-The Young Families Program of Children, Inc. is a free home visitation program in Kenton County that provides comprehensive supports to first time parents from the prenatal period until their child turns three and a half years of age.
+The Young Families Program of Children, Inc. is a free home visitation program in Kenton County that provides comprehensive supports to parents starting in the prenatal period.
+The program continues until the third birthday for the first born and until the second birthday for all proceeding children.
 The program is designed to ensure an optimal start for children and their parents.
 The goals of the program are to ensure a healthy pregnancy, encourage positive parent-child interactions, increase child health indicators, ensure that children are on target developmentally, and to assist families to become self-sufficient.
 Visit Young Families Program for more information, or call Sue Milinkovich at (859) 491-9200.

 Children, Inc. offers licensed or certified high quality programs to families that could benefit most.
 There are 10 center-based early education and care programs, 50 certified family child care homes, and 65 school age programs at 40 school-based locations.
 Programs are multi-STAR rated and centers are also nationally accredited.
 Promising practices and eight, innovative quality curriculum components designed by Children, Inc. prepare children for school readiness and success in school and in life.
 Alignment with the early childhood standards, literacy, social and emotional development, health, arts, and assessments are only some of the priority areas in Children, Inc.’s early education and care and school age services.